Referendum on the lakeshore 650 annexation

 In September 2024, the STOPLAKESHORE650 grass roots citizen committee filed an application to petition a referendum on the Fain Signature Group annexation, which encompasses a high-density development.

-To achieve this goal within the required 30 day timeframe, a dedicated group of over 40 citizen volunteers put in countless hours and overcame obstacles put in their way by the Town of Prescott Valley and the developer, Fain Signature Group.
+To achieve the required number of petition signatures within the 30 day timeframe, a dedicated group of over 40 citizen volunteers put in countless hours and overcame obstacles put in their way by the Town of Prescott Valley and the developer, Fain Signature Group.

 The Town of Prescott Valley initially set the required number of petition signatures at 5,709.
-A Yavapai Superior Court Judge found this to be unconstitutional and ruled that the required number of signatures be equal to 10% of the qualified electors who participated in the July 30, 2024 primary election.
+A Yavapai Superior Court Judge found this to be unconstitutional and ruled that the required number of signatures be 1,455 - equal to 10% of the qualified electors who participated in the July 30, 2024 primary election.
+Details of the legal case are discuseed in the article, "Judge rules against the Town of Prescott Valley". and further documented in an article by Transparent Payson.

 The Fain Signature Group’s “Decline to Sign” campaign included a barrage of text messages, robo-calls, neighborhood canvassing, radio ads and a team of paid “blockers”, set up alongside the citizens’ petition tables, all with the intent to discourage citizens from signing the petition.